langleylab/coldcuts_segmentations/README.md

 ## Chimpanzee Davi130 Juna.Chimp

-This segmentation was released by the National Chimpanzee Brain Resource (USA) as a volume file, registered to the Juna.Chimp reference space.
+This segmentation was released by the Institute of Neuroscience and Medicine (INM-7) Research Centre Jülich, Jülich, Germany as a volume file, registered to the Juna.Chimp reference space.
 It is based on the work by Vickery et al. It contains **130** annotated structures, divided in left and right.
-The structure ontology is custom, largely based on the Table 1 from Ito et al. **Please note that custom ontologies may not be correct in their higher order grouping**.
+The structure ontology is custom, largely based on Figure 2 from Vickery et al. **Please note that custom ontologies may not be correct in their higher order grouping**.
 The segmentation follows a "hierarchical random" color scheme.
 The original volume is LAS oriented, but was rotated to RAS before drawing.

-The RDS file contains the `segmentation` class object, with maximum projections for all structures in all planes.
+The RDS file contains the `segmentation` class object, with maximum projections for all structures in all planes, and 3D meshes.

 <p align="center">
   <img src="https://raw.githubusercontent.com/langleylab/coldcuts_segmentations/main/Chimp_Davi130/Chimp_Davi130_sagittal_mp.png" width="600" />